XYL — Xylem Inc.

 4. Bad News, Challenges, or Points of Concern

-- China Market Decline: Revenue down 30% year-over-year, attributed to market conditions and strategic business repositioning.
+- China Market: Revenue down 30% year-over-year, attributed to market conditions and strategic decisions to walk away from less profitable business.

-- Mixed Performance Across Segments: While some segments saw growth, others faced challenges, particularly in Measurement & Control Solutions (MCS) and Water Solutions & Services (WSS) due to project timing and capital project delays.
+- Mixed Performance Across Segments: While some segments showed growth, others faced challenges, particularly in Measurement & Control Solutions (MCS) and Water Infrastructure.

 5. Notable Q&A Insights

-- Pricing vs. Inflation: CFO Bill Grogan highlighted that the company remains price-cost positive, with proactive measures in place to offset inflation.
+- Price vs. Inflation: Xylem remains price-cost positive, with proactive measures to manage inflationary pressures through pricing strategies.

-Overall, Xylem's Q1 2026 results reflect a solid start to the year with strategic initiatives aimed at long-term growth, despite facing challenges in specific markets and segments.
-The company maintains a positive outlook for the remainder of the year, focusing on operational improvements and capital deployment.
+Overall, Xylem's Q1 2026 results reflect a solid start to the year, with strategic initiatives aimed at growth and resilience, although challenges in specific markets and segments remain a concern.